top of page

-FTV 640 LRF1500 - Professional Remote Thermal Camera System
+FTV 640 LRF1500 - Professional Vehicle Mounted Thermal Camera System

 The FTV 640 LRF1500 is a professional, vehicle-mounted thermal imaging system engineered for demanding, wide-area surveillance.
 It offers a complete, integrated solution for monitoring thousands of hectares, day or night.
 Whether your objective is managing feral animals, monitoring livestock, securing assets, or ensuring perimeter security, the FTV 640 LRF1500 delivers unparalleled performance.